E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

- switchport port-security maximum 1 switchport port-security violation shutdown switchport port-security mac-address sticky exit
+ switchport port-security maximum 1 switchport port-security violation shutdown switchport port-security mac-address sticky
 ```

-This configuration limits the port to one MAC address.
-The connected device is automatically learned as a sticky secure MAC address.
+The port permits one learned MAC address.
 If another MAC address is detected, the interface is placed into an err-disabled state.

 ---

-### DHCP Snooping Configuration
+### DHCP Snooping

 DHCP Snooping was enabled globally and applied to VLAN 10.